 The City, along with the Wheaton Sanitary District, partnered to share the cost of an engineering study to develop a wet weather plan for the District's wastewater treatment plant and the sanitary sewer collection system, of which 65% of the sanitary sewer collection system tributary is owned and maintained by the City.
-Due to its condition and age, the Wheaton sanitary sewer collection system is susceptible to inflow and infiltration of clean water flows (storm water runoff and groundwater).
+Due to its condition and age, the Wheaton sanitary sewer collection system is susceptible to inflow and infiltration of clear water (storm water runoff and groundwater).
 The additional flows in the sewer system cause certain segments of the system to reach and exceed sewer pipe capacity resulting in surcharging and back-ups.
 When the sewer flow exceeds pipe capacity and flows out of the system into lower levels of buildings and onto the ground this situation is referred to as sanitary sewer overflow and is in violation of the Federal Clean Water Act.

 Data collection, modeling, and analysis in priority basins 3 and 4 by the City's engineering consultant have resulted in a refined recommendation that includes wet-weather flow reduction methods and capacity improvement project locations.
-These flow reduction methods include service lateral rehabilitation, installation of connection seals, grouting existing service laterals and connections, and capping abandoned service laterals.
-The capacity improvement projects include installation of larger sanitary sewers that begin at the recently installed Southside Interceptor and extend into the basin 3 discharge area and well into basin 4.
+These flow reduction methods include sewer main and service lateral rehabilitation or replacement.
+The capacity improvement projects include installation of larger sanitary sewers that begin at the Southside Interceptor and extend into the basin 3 discharge area and well into basin 4.
 The combination of these efforts will decrease the sanitary sewer backups and overflows in these priority areas.